Indian Path Common

 Blue Rocks is a hidden gem of the region, located just minutes out of Lunenburg.
 Often advertised as “Peggy’s Cove without the lighthouse”, Blue Rocks is a must-see when visiting Lunenburg area.
 A traditional fishing community with unique natural features, Blue Rocks is a favorite among amateur and professional artists and artisans of all types.
 During high tide the Old Fish House appears to be floating amidst the Atlantic Ocean and the contrast of the “blue” rocks and yellow and red…

-Country Fun in New Germany
+Rural Gems in New Germany

-Perfect Petite Riviere
+Perfect Petite Rivière

 Big Tancook Island Adventure